 Sinuous patterns found in the satellite maps...fractals of human behavior.
-Highland Clearances, Irish Famine (or Holocaust, if you see the shipping records)...drifting detritus of old world hurts, finding their generational psychosis not well suited to the new towns, etching into the hills like their ancestors have all along.
-It starts with one hardy pioneer, happy enough with a seasonal trail that gets worn so much, the less hardy can follow later.
+Highland Clearances, Irish Famine (or Holocaust, if you see the shipping records)...drifting detritus of Old World wounds, finding their generational psychosis not well suited to the new towns, etching into the hills like their ancestors have all along.
+It starts with one hardy pioneer, happy enough with a seasonal trail that gets worn enough so the less hardy can follow later.
 Piercing, clinging inroads, like ironwood roots clinging to exposed bedrock of a washout, they enter the notches, in scouring hunger for scarce nutrients on rocky soil, searching for fulfillment in a world of dread and pain.
 How does generational trauma inform us all?
 Are we not all terrified primates flushed from the forests by necessity, and after a brief interlude in cosmic time, flushed from demographic hills back into the demographic valleys?
 The tides deposit and pull in the same way.
 I’m walking these woods today, thinking about why I’m here, in a deep-time sense.
 To be here is to not be in infinity-minus-one places, after all.

 I came upon the body of a spikehorn, northwest of the white pine, north of the maple-oak.
 The heart of the white birch complex, but where the beech of the east are making their inroads.
 The genetically-doomed shallow-rooted white birches are tripping over themselves in their played-and-playing-out way.
 A scene of death and struggle if I’ve ever seen one.
 The limbs were twisted in all ways, tendons torn, tending no longer to their duties, both birch and spikehorn.
 The lower portions, scant with meat, uneaten...I guess the coyotes are doing well now, too proud to choke through the fur for that little bit.
 The spikehorn’s antlers were rather long for being spikes- nearly ten inches.
 I try to think what genetics, or micronutrient lack, created that.
 Enough horn material to be a four-to-six pointer, but they were two deep spikes.
 I don't know how that works though, so it’s all conjecture, maybe it's normal.
 No matter, for here was the end of this line.
 The neck muscles had been eaten right up til the skull, too hard to crack for the contents.
 His eyes, frozen by the weather since whatever killed him weeks ago, didn’t have the look of terror in them, as far as I can see.
 I find the broken arrow shaft still piercing the remaining hide, self-curing in a way, in winter sun.
 In fact most of the hide is gone, probably hauled by some coyotes who needed to eat their troublesome pieces away from the others- it takes a while to wrest flesh off a hide, my tanning friends say.
-Canine teeth not ideal for a straight-blade’s work.
+Canine teeth are not ideal for a straight-blade’s work.

 No terror in his eyes...like the arrow shot sent him reeling in fear, the arrow never severed anything critical enough to take him down in the first fifty yards as a hunter may hope.
 But it was still enough, to end his time...and in his end this spikehorn must have been resigned, like the initial fear went away after an adrenaline surge, and it was his fate to bleed slowly or freeze to death when his body heat couldn’t fight the encroaching night.
 No death-thrashes or throes on the ground, it looks more like he settled down to the inevitable, and in the first night or next, the coyotes found him.
 I lied when I spoke of all the limbs all twisted- I now found that after counting the bones proper, both back legs are missing.
 Just gone.
 The front two were so twisted about and unhinged that I’d thought maybe it was all there.
 A deer poacher would know to take the back legs- best quantity and quality of meat, when you’re short on time and tags.
 Now I’m not sure if coyotes got to him first...the loss of the entirety of the back legs seems a bit surgical.
 But their jaws can crack and twist, so it’s not off the realm of possibilities.
 The coyotes are amateur economists, too- they could have hauled them off as an easy first prize.